OpenMOSE/RWKV-Infer/README.md

 When inferring quantized models, pre-prompt processing is twice as fast as the conventional RWKV-Infer.

+## 2024.08.17 Update
+   - Slightly speedup for inference(up to 15% faster)

 ## The following features are included:
    - Support for true multi-batch generation and stream delivery
    - State switching for each batch